 To be eligible, you need to have achieved a credit average (70% or higher) as determined by the UNSW Postgraduate Coursework Entry Calculator.
 You may also be eligible for advanced standing.
 Please refer to the Faculty’s Information Sheet for Students with a Law Degree from overseas wishing to practise in Australia here.

-Domestic applicants: uac.edu.au/postgraduate by 31 October 2018 to avoid paying an additional fee.
-Standard applications are open until 27 January 2019.
+Domestic applicants: uac.edu.au/postgraduate by 31 October 2019 to avoid paying an additional fee.
+Final applications close on 26 January 2020.

-Domestic applicants: uac.edu.au/postgraduate by 31 May 2019 to avoid paying an additional fee.
-Standard applications will be open until 14 August 2019.
+Domestic applicants: uac.edu.au/postgraduate by 31 May 2020 to avoid paying an additional fee.
+Final applications close on 14 August 2020.

 UAC program codes for the UNSW JD are: